Annual Corporate Governance Report

 2. The Code is properly disseminated to the Board, senior management and employees. | Compliant | During pre-employment or pre-engagement the Code is properly given by the Human Resources Department to the employees and officers which, in turn, they have to make a conforme to it prior to employment. | |

-3. The Code is disclosed and made available to the public through the company website. | Compliant | Please see the website in this link | |
+3. The Code is disclosed and made available to the public through the company website. | Compliant | Link: GLAPI Code of Conduct. found on our website at www.generali.com.ph | |

 Recommendation 7.2 | |||